artisiole/Skin-Deep-Autosplitter/README.md

 ---
 **Start timer when loading into any map**
 * Check this box to auto start the timer when loading into any map, not just CSS Wobbegong.
 Useful for ILs
 ---
+**Reset timer when restarting map**
+* Check this box to restart the timer when clicking "Restart".
+Useful for ILs.
+Note that this does not increment your attempt count (sorry!)
+---